Naming and Tagging Conventions

 Statusstatus_active, status_draft, status_deprecated

-Owner / teamteam_retention, team_growth
+Owner / teamowner_anna, team_retention

 Avoid bare tags like active, test, or promo without a category prefix — they become ambiguous as the list grows.